AnantharamanLab/ViWrap/README.md

 - **The default setting for each software**

   Generally, we all use the default settings for identifying, binning, classifying, and predicting viruses, due to that the default settings are mostly suggested by the inventors and we want to make ViWrap be intuitive and easy to use.

+- **Using VIBRANT or VirSorter2 to get prophage information**

+  If you want to have prophage information in your final results, we will avoid solely using DVF to identify viruses.
+You can use "vb", ''vs", "vb-vs" (default), or "vb-vs-dvf" identification methods to get final results that will include prophage information.

+- **Using "run_wo_reads" will only provide viral scaffold results**

+  - Since vRhyme needs scaffold coverage information for virus binning.
+Using "run_wo_reads" will not give viral binning results; each viral scaffold will be treated as a viral genome in the downstream analysis after viral binning.
+In the end, it will generate viral abundance results neither.
+  - It will only generate five result folders: `00_VIBRANT_input_metageome_stem_name`, `01_vContact2_outdir`, `02_CheckV_outdir`, `03_dRep_outdir`, `04_iPHoP_outdir`, and `05_ViWrap_summary_outdir`
+  - This method will facilitate identify viruses from both metagenomes and genomes without the usage of metagenomic/genomic reads.

 - **Lytic and lysogenic viruses can bin together** (copied from vRhyme GitHub page)